MarkWilkes/COMP3501A_project_bk_bl_mw/README.md

 ##Game Performance

-Known Crash: On player collision with the Galleon ship model (double-sphere bodied ship).
+Known Crash: On player death (from collision), the game will crash.

 Note the Control + O command to toggle special effects.